bigomics/omicsplayground/docs/dataprep/dataprep.rst

 .. _Dataprep:

-Data cleaning and preprocessing
+Data import and precomputation
 ================================================================================

-The data cleaning and preprocessing includes preparing the input data, filtering, normalising, and precomputing statistics for some analyses.
-The data cleaning and preprocessing is performed offline using scripts in order to support real-time interaction and minimize user interface latency.
+The data import and precomputation involves preparing the input data through filtering, normalising and precomputing statistics for some analyses and importing it into the platform.
+The data cleaning and precomputation is performed offline to support real-time interaction by minimizing user interface latency.

-Input data
+Data import
 --------------------------------------------------------------------------------
 The platform requires the transcriptomics and proteomics data to be in a structured format as an input.
 Users can prepare an input data from